usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _End of the Middle_, by Richard Dawson
 - _Frances the Mute_, by The Mars Volta
 - _28 (Remaster 2025)_, by Tujiko Noriko, Aoki Takamasa
 - _Implosion_, by The Bug, Ghost Dubs
-- _End of the Middle_, by Richard Dawson
-- _TIMESOFPERIL_, by Sleep Sinatra

 </details>